jasonbuehler/craiggregator/README.md

 Contributions are always welcome!
 Please submit a pull request for any contributions you want to submit.

-To run RSpec test, use
+To run RSpec tests, use

     rake